garlicbread-png/Craft-Wonder-Issues/README.md

 * **Clear Steps to Reproduce:** Exactly what were you doing right before the problem occurred?

 ### ⚠️ Crash Logs are Mandatory
-If your game crashed or froze, we **cannot** help you without a log file.
+If your game crashed or froze, I **cannot** help without a log file.
 1. Locate your modpack directory.
 2. Open the `crash-reports` folder or the `logs` folder.
 3. Open the latest file, copy all text, and paste it into [mclo.gs](https://mclo.gs) or [Pastebin](https://pastebin.com).